tsathoqqua/limadocs/docs/source/player_command/skills.rst

 	skills

  Prints out a list of your skills and skill ranks.
- - Skill ranks are shown by roman numerals (the higher the better from 0-15)
+ - Skill ranks are shown at the end of the skills (the higher the better from 0-20)
- - Training points are shown at the end of the skill bars (in yellow)
+ - Training points, if used, are shown at the end of the skill bars (in yellow)

- Optional arguments are: combat, magic or misc to only show a subsection of the skill tree.

  The more you use your skills, the better you get.
 So things get better all the time!
-When you have a lot of training points, search for a trainer to train you.
-They both need to have the right skills and at the right skill rank to train you.
+Talk to a trainer to learn more about skills.